5th Floor, Brigade Towers,

 Orphan drugs can be defined as a molecule intended to treat a rare disease.
 The rare disease, as the name suggests, has a low prevalence rate and has been defined differently across geographical locations.

 Report scope can be customized per your requirements.
 Click here.

-In the type of drug segment, biological orphan drug may register the highest market share and is expected to grow at a good pace, during the forecast period.
+In the type of drug segment, the biological orphan drug may register the highest market share and is expected to grow at a good pace, during the forecast period.
 This high market share is due to the higher cost of biological drugs compared to non-biological ones.
-The recent trend of approval of biological orphan drugs for multiple indication has resulted in growth and has been an encouraging factor for new and established market players to enter in this market.
-Another reason is that the biological drugs have been used for treating rare disease for a long time.
+The recent trend of approval of biological orphan drugs for multiple indications has resulted in growth and has been an encouraging factor for new and established market players to enter this market.
+Another reason is that biological drugs have been used for treating rare diseases for a long time.
 The most focused orphan disease, i.e., cancer, which has a higher prevalence rate in the developed world, has been effectively treated by biological drugs with fewer side effects.

 To understand key trends, Download Sample Report

 North America currently dominates the market for orphan drugs and is expected to continue its stronghold for a few more years.
 In the North American region, the United States holds the largest market share.
 One of the reasons for market growth is that in the United States, a drug designated orphan drug status receives seven years of marketing exclusivity upon FDA approval for a specific indication, tax credits, and user fee waiver.
 Since 2013, the new indication approvals have increased greatly.

 To understand geography trends, Download Sample Report.